-- National Institutes of Health.
-Under our collaborative agreement with the NIH we have received SBIR Grants totaling approximately \$11.1 million in 2004.
-The term of these grants expire in September 2006.
+- o National Institutes of Health.
+Under our collaborative agreement with the NIH we have received SBIR Grants totaling approximately \$10.8 million in 2006.
+The term of these grants expire in September 2009.
+We have also received a three year, \$16.5 million contract from the NIH, also expiring in September 2009.
 We are paid as the work is performed and the agreement can be cancelled for non-performance.
-We also have an agreement whereby the NIH is required to conduct and pay for the clinical trials of our strep vaccine product through phase II human trials.
-The NIH can terminate the agreement on 60 days written notice.
-If terminated, we receive copies of all data, reports and other information related to the trials.
 If terminated, we would have to find another source of funds to continue to conduct the trials.
+We are current in all our obligations under our agreements. - o United States Air Force.
+In November 2006 we received two contracts from the USAF for a total of \$2.3 million.
+The contracts expire in November 2007.
 We are current in all our obligations under our agreements. - O United States Army Medical Research and Material Command.
 In September 2005 we entered into a \$3.2 million, one year contract with the USAMRMC.
 The agreement, for the rapid identification and treatment of anti-viral diseases, is funded through the USAF.
 It is anticipated that our efforts will aid the USAF Special Operations Command in its use of computational biology to design and develop specific countermeasures against biological threat agents Smallpox and Adenovirus.
-We are current in all our obligations under our agreement. - o Saint Louis University.
-On September 1, 2005, we entered into an agreement with Saint Louis University for the continued development of one of our Smallpox drugs.
-The agreement is funded through the NIH.
-Under the agreement, SIGA will receive approximately \$1.0 million during the term of September 1, 2005 to February 28, 2006.
-We are current in all our obligations under our agreement. - O United States Army Medical Research Acquisition Activity.
+We are current in all our obligations under our agreement. - o United States Army Medical Research Acquisition Activity.
 In December 2002, we entered into a four year contract with USAMRAA to develop a drug to treat Smallpox.
-We are current in all our obligations under our agreement. - Rockefeller University.
+We are current in all our obligations under our agreement. - o Rockefeller University.
 The term of our agreement with Rockefeller is for the duration of the patents and a number of pending patents.
 As we do not currently know when any patents pending or future patents will expire, we cannot at this time definitively determine the term of this agreement.
 The agreement can be terminated earlier if we are in breach of the provisions of the agreement and do not cure the breach in the allowed cure period.
-We are current in all obligations under the contract. - Oregon State University.
+We are current in all obligations under the contract. - O Oregon State University.
 OSU is a signatory of our agreement with Rockefeller.
 The term of this agreement is for the duration of the patents and a number of pending patents.
 As we do not currently know when any patents pending or future patents will expire, we cannot at this time definitively determine the term of this agreement.
 The agreement can be terminated earlier if we are in breach of the provisions of the agreement and do not cure the breach in the allowed cure period.
 We are current in all obligations under the contract.
 We have also entered into a subcontract agreement with OSU for us to perform work under a grant OSU has from the NIH.

 The subcontract agreement was renewable annually and the current terms expired on August 31, 2003.
 Work on this agreement was completed in 2003.